NagiPragalathan/DJOptima/Readme.md

 ---

-# `DjangoKit` - Streamlined Deployment of Django Projects to Vercel
+# `DjangoOptimus` - Streamlined Deployment of Django Projects to Vercel

 The `vercelkit.py` module offers a toolkit for simplifying the deployment of Django projects to the Vercel platform.
 It includes functions for generating deployment files, configuring settings, and automating the deployment process.